lemunozm/message-io/README.md

 </p>

-If a transport protocol can be built in top of [`mio`](https://github.com/tokio-rs/mio) (most of the existing protocol libraries can), then you can add it to `message-io` **really easy**:
+If a transport protocol can be built in top of [`mio`](https://github.com/tokio-rs/mio) (most of the existing protocol libraries can), then you can add it to `message-io` **really easily**:

 1. Add your *adapter* file in `src/adapters/<my-transport-protocol>.rs` that implements the traits that you find [here](https://docs.rs/message-io/latest/message_io/network/adapter/index.html).
-  It contains only 7 mandatory functions to implement (see the [template](src/adapters/template.rs)), and take little more than 150 lines to implement an adapter file.
+  It contains only 7 mandatory functions to implement (see the [template](src/adapters/template.rs)), and it takes little more than 150 lines to implement an adapter.

 1. Add a new field in the `Transport` enum found in [src/network/transport.rs](src/network/transport.rs) to register your new adapter.